Birational invariance in logarithmic Gromov-Witten theory: Construction of and

 The proposition allows us to extend the definition of $\pi_0(X/Y)$ to an arbitrary smooth morphism of algebraic stacks: Let $Y' \rightarrow Y$ be a smooth cover by a scheme and put $X' = X \fpr_Y Y'$.
 Then $\pi_0(X'/Y')$ is an \'etale $Y'$-space and this construction is functorial in the $Y$-scheme $Y'$.
 Therefore $\pi_0(X'/Y')$ descends to an \'etale $Y$-space $\pi_0(X/Y)$.

 \begin{proposition} The map $X \rightarrow \pi_0(X/Y)$ has connected fibers. \end{proposition} \begin{proof} Since the formation of $\pi_0(X/Y)$ commutes with base change in $Y$, it is sufficient to treat the case where $Y$ is the spectrum of an algebraically closed field.
-In that case $\pi_0(X/Y) = \pi_0(X)$ and the assertion reduces to the characteristic property of~$\pi_0$. \end{proof}
+In that case $\pi_0(X/Y) = \pi_0(X)$ and the assertion is immediate from the definition of~$\pi_0$. \end{proof}